MatthewLeeWilcox/CatapultPy/README.md

 # CatapultPy

-A basic API wrapper for Catapult Sports Openfield Data.
-Should be similar to CatapultR.
+A lightweight Python wrapper for the Catapult Sports OpenField API.
+This package is modeled after `CatapultR` and is designed to make it easier to pull data into Python for analysis.

+---

-## Instalation
+## Installation

+Install via pip:

 ```
 pip install CatapultPy